 We look forward to working with you!
 You can learn more about the Burren College of Art by visiting their website here.

 Is there anything special I should know about studying at the Burren College of Art?
+Yes, attendance in class or studio is compulsory at Burren College of Art.
+Students must sign in each morning.
+Attendance for scheduled critiques and exams is also mandatory.

 Where can I find a list of courses that the university offers?
+You can find the Burren College of Art's online course catalog here.

 What courses am I eligible to take?